PabloRiosP/PabloRiosP.github.io/README.md

 # Pablo Rios Perez - Portfolio

-This will be my portfolio, uploaded in GitHub Pages.
-For now I'm doing the main HTML structure without caring about style and functionality.
-When main structure is finished I will male js functionality to connect this website with real projects.
-Step by step.
+My web portfolio, uploaded in GitHub Pages.

+Right now I'm fixing the HTML structure to fit in my CSS style, and taking my time to make new styles in that CSS file.

-Anyway, feedback is welcome.
+Feedback is always welcome.
+Take care.